chandrakantap/mithrems/README.txt

 Q: How to run?
 A: put the generated jar file (the one in ~/codechallenge/cpal/build/libs) in class path and run "java mithr.ems.Main"

-if you want to see the code in eclipse run "gradlew cleanEclipse eclipse" and import the project into workspace